rackerlabs/design-system/_docs/style/focus-states.md

 ### Element with light fill or border

-For elements without a border, if the element's fill color is 500 or lighter, use #0E94A6 (Cyan 700) for the glow color.
+For elements without a border, if the element's fill color is 500 or lighter, use `#0E94A6` (`cyan 700`) for the glow color.

-For elements with a border, if the element's border color is 500 or lighter, use #0E94A6 (Cyan 700) for both the glow and the border color.
+For elements with a border, if the element's border color is 500 or lighter, use `#0E94A6` (`cyan 700`) for both the glow and the border color.

 {% endcolumn %}